JustinTrombley96/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 DOM stands for Document Object Model and is a representation of the HTML elements of a webpage.
+Allowing you to modify the HTML page without touching the HTML files.

 1. What is an event?

 Every interaction a user has with a site is known as an event, such as a click, or keydown.
+It triggers JS code.

 1. What is an event listener?